jansromi/opentrack/README.md

 [<img src="https://github.com/opentrack/opentrack/actions/workflows/cmake.yml/badge.svg">](https://github.com/opentrack/opentrack/actions/workflows/cmake.yml)

+## What Changed In This Fork

+- Added a "Precision while held" mode that temporarily scales mapped yaw, pitch, and roll output while a bound key is held, with primary and alternate key bindings plus configurable precision scales in the options dialog.
+- Refactored the pipeline precision handling so the precision state is cleared on recenter and transitions cleanly when the precision key is released.
+- Added manual translation axes for X, Y, and Z, with per-axis tracked/manual/disabled modes, configurable limits, speed, and shortcut bindings.
+- Added Windows joystick analog control for manual translation, including per-axis joystick selection, invert, and deadzone settings.
+- Added manual axis detents for manual key control, with per-axis enable toggles, configurable detent positions, and hold-to-pass delay timing.
+- Updated the manual translation options UI and runtime pipeline so recentering and mode changes clear temporary manual-axis state cleanly.

 ## Intro

 opentrack is a program for tracking user's head rotation and transmitting it to flight simulation software and military-themed video games.
 Project home is located at <<https://github.com/opentrack/opentrack>>.